jfcloutier/karma_agency/notes/agency/actions.md

 ### Impacting an abduction belief

-An *abduction* belief is a relationship or property that is *imagined* (i.e. not directly observed and thus made up) by the CA to formulate a causal theory that explains what it does directly observe.
+An *abduction* belief is an object, relationship or property that is *imagined* (i.e. not directly observed and thus made up) by the CA to formulate a causal theory that explains what it does directly observe.

 To validate an abduction belief, a CA's policy would request its umwelt CAs to validate *all of* the supporting beliefs, directly or indirectly.